-Provincial road network and selected secondary route sections - seeking to capitalise on Limpopo's strategic location within southern Africa by linking border posts to support import and export and cross-border tourism.
-It links all major tourism destinations such as Kruger national park and Waterberg and Vhembe Biospheres, and all major nodes
+- Provincial road network and selected secondary route sections seeking to capitalise on Limpopo's strategic location within southern Africa by linking border posts to support import and export and cross-border tourism.
+It links all major tourism destinations such as Kruger national park and Waterberg and Vhembe Biospheres, and all major nodes in Limpopo.
+It also links all major regional centres in neighbouring provinces, e.g. Mbombela and Tshwane: - High level public transport corridors linking communities with places of employment and with goods and services;

-- High level public transport corridors linking communities with places of employment and with goods and services; - High order modal transfer facilities proposed at Polokwane, Musina, Lephalale and Modimolle.
+High order modal transfer facilities proposed at Polokwane, Musina, Lephalale and Modimolle.